zzou21/BERTCoNLLHistoricalNewspapers/README.md

 - `LLMAPICleaning.py`: contains code to call a generative AI's API to clean OCR-ed newspaper texts obtained from `LibraryOfCongressDocumentExtraction.ipynb`.
 - `newspaperCleanedContent.json`: contains 529 pages of cleaned text content of historical US newspapers.
 This is the corpus that the project is using.
 - `stanfordTaggingMerged(UseInEvaluation).json`: contains the Named Entities that Stanford NER labeled.
 This data is used as a reference during evaluation to compare how my model's Named Entities labels perform.
-- `txtToJSON.py`: contains Python code to turn newspaper pages stored as TXTs into one JSON for easier access.
 - `LAoilNewspaperTXTOutputCleaned`: contains the folder of newspaper content as cleaned TXT files.
 They are the same information as the `newspaperCleanedContent.json`.

 <b><i>DCCMistral</i></b> This directory contains the code needed to run the Mistral open-source generative model to clean textual OCR data locally.